mat-s/100-days-of-code/r1-log.md

 ### Day 18: February 12, 2021
 **Today's Progress**: A little excurse into the world of oauth today: I played around with the Facebook graph explorer and learnd how to get all the credentials to access it.

+### Day 19: February 13, 2021
+**Today's Progress**: Today I continued with my address book tool.
+I set up a custom post type in Wordpress and created the neccessary custom fields.
+As I want to import contacts from different sources, I started to write a import tool.
+So today it was mostly PHP work...